Potobc/MHGU-Rebalanced-Mod/README.md

 To install extract it to your mods folder if you are using ryujinx (should look like this: mods\contents\0100770008dd8000\GU rebalanced), or to the mhgu folder in atmosphere\contents if you are using a modded switch (should look like this: atmosphere\contents\0100770008dd8000\GU rebalanced), doesn’t work on yuzu.
 If you had an older version of the mod first delete the folder called 0100770008DD8000 and then extract the new version in the same folder.   <br>

+For the 3DS XX version, if you are using citra just extract the mod and place the romfs folder into the XX mods folder (should look like this: Citra\load\mods\0004000000197100\romfs).
+If you are using a modded 3DS place the romfs folder into the XX titles folder (should look like this: luma\titles\0004000000197100\romfs)

 Remember to back up your save file.    <br>

 If you have any suggestions leave them in the issues page, or DM me at potobc.  <br>